ag8775/finding-lane-lines/README.md

 ## Implementation details

-### We use the following standard methods to mark lane lines on the road from the images captured by a camera feed.
+### We use the following standard methods to mark lane lines on the road from the images captured by a camera feed:
+* We transform the image into grayscale
+* Use Gaussian smothing to suppress noise and spurious gradients by averaging
+* We then identify the edges using the Canny Edge detection algorithm.
+This requires optimization of the low and high thresholds to identify pixels that may form an edge.
+* Determination of the region of interest is in context of the lane in which the car is driving.
+I have used a triangle with the upper point being the middle of the horizon (or upper horizontal edge).
+*
 ---

 **Finding Lane Lines on the Road**